nikelborm/project-boilerplate/README.md

 [ ] Merge typescript, prettier and eslint configs and place it in project root directory

+[ ] add script for fast adding new module and connecting it global scope

 [ ] add healthcheck

 [ ] wrap mock into transaction